 - Mitochondrial DNA testing

-This approach to ancestry DNA testing determines genetic variations that come from mitochondrial DNA: a.k.a., the circular chromosome found inside the body’s mitochondria.
-No matter your gender, you have mitochondrial DNA, so this type of DNA test is less restrictive than the Y chromosome approach.
+This approach to ancestry DNA research determines genetic variations that come from mitochondrial DNA: a.k.a., the circular chromosome found inside the body’s mitochondria.
+No matter your gender, you have mitochondrial DNA, so this type of DNA analysis is less restrictive than the Y chromosome approach.
 However, the mitochondrial DNA itself is passed on through egg cells, which means these test results will only bear information on a person’s direct female ancestral line.
 This type of test will reveal common maternal ancestors among people, narrow down potential familial matches for those on the hunt, and provide ancient maternal ancestral insights.
 If you’re focused on researching your maternal family line, this is the test you’ll want to turn to.

 - Single nucleotide polymorphism testing